-It is made by combining glutinous rice, coconut milk, condensed milk and sugar.
-It is topped with latik (toasted coconut curds) and toasted desiccated coconut.
+Sapin-sapin recipe is a popular Filipino dessert made with glutinous rice flour, coconut milk, condensed milk and sugar in 3 vibrant colored layers and topped with latik and toasted desiccated coconut.

 Tips in Making Sapin-Sapin